 9.)
 Don’t be afraid to hit up the ABC Stores.
 They may seem like tourist traps, but if you stay away from the potato chips and candy, they actually have some great deals.
 If you’re lucky enough to be near an ABC with a kitchen, the food is pretty good and cheap.
 The t-shirts and beach towels are about as cheap as you’ll find.

 10.)
-While $109.95 per person for a Hawaii Ocean Project Sunset Dinner Cruise may sound spendy, when you break it down, it’s not.
+While $129.95 per person for a Hawaii Ocean Project Sunset Dinner Cruise may sound spendy, when you break it down, it’s not.
 For your money, you’ll spend an enchanting evening out on the Maui Princess, Maui’s largest and most comfortable luxury yacht with guaranteed roof-top seating.
 Your three-course dinner is served by professional waitstaff to your table.
 There’s a mixologist on board to whip up your favorite Hawaiian cocktails and beers.
 There’s also live entertainment and dancing as day turns to night.
-In other words, you aren’t just paying $100 for dinner, you’re paying for an unforgettable, magical evening.
+In other words, you aren’t just paying for dinner, you’re paying for an unforgettable, magical evening.
 Have kids?
-Well children aged 4 – 12 are just $59.95 and under 4 are free.
+Well children ages 12 and under are just $89.95.

 By the way, did you know that you can now save $10/person on our Maui Princess Dinner Cruise or a Snorkel Adventure to the island of Lanai?
 Well you can!
 Just use the promo code VIP20 after clicking on this link: Hawaii Ocean Project Adventures.